-This World Oceans Day, Kubrick celebrates the commitment of our consultants and our organisation to tackling climate change and protecting our natural world.
+This World Oceans Day, Kubrick celebrates the commitment of our consultants and our organization to tackling climate change and protecting our natural world.

 June 8th marks World Oceans Day, following closely after World Environment Day on June 5th.
 These days are valuable opportunities for the United Nations to shine a spotlight on the natural world, reflecting upon both our progress to bring it back from the brink and the work that is still to be done.
 Whilst the UN is working tirelessly with its member states to achieve the objectives of the Paris Agreement, they also encourage individuals and organisations of all sizes to take stock of their own impact and make change.